-The early records of dogs in England give credence to a number of different breeds of terriers that were concentrated in the area known as the Rothbury forest in the county of Northumberland.
+The early records of dogs in England give credence to a number of different breeds of terriers which were concentrated in the area known as the Rothbury forest in the county of Northumberland.
 All of these terriers were collectively known as Rothbury terriers.
-As employment opportunities increased because of the coal in the area towns grew in size and drew families from southern England and even from other countries.
-Some of these people, such as those from Staffordshire, were skilled in nail making and of course the coal attracted the miners.
-It is reasonable to assume that as people migrated they brought their dogs along with them for hunting, sport, and companionship.
+As employment opportunities increased because of the coal in the area, towns grew in size and drew families from southern England and even from other countries.
+Some of these people, such as those from Staffordshire, were skilled in nailmaking and of course the coal attracted the miners.
+It is reasonable to assume that as people migrated, they brought their dogs along with them for hunting, sport and companionship.

 The word “terrier” refers to dogs that go to the earth for hunting.
 They are natural hunters, possessed with a proclivity to go after vermin and rodents.
-To determine which ones were best for those tasks the men would arrange contests to ascertain those that excelled.
-Formal dog shows, as we know them, did not begin until the mid-1800’s, so the men cross-bred with other breeds of dogs, to try to improve the terrier skills.
-Otterhounds may have been used for endurance and strength, Whippets for speed, Poodles for coat, and to a much smaller degree it was even thought that a Bull Terrier was thrown in to the mix for “feistiness”.
-Since record keeping during the late 1700’s was sporatic we may never know which dogs went in to the Bedlington Terrier breed.
+To determine which ones were best for those tasks, the men would arrange contests to ascertain those that excelled.
+Formal dog shows, as we know them, did not begin until the mid 1800’s, so the men cross-bred with other breeds of dogs to try to improve the terrier skills.
+Otterhounds may have been used for endurance and strength, Whippets for speed, Poodles for coat and to a much smaller degree it was even thought that a Bullterrier was thrown into the mix for feistiness.
+Since record keeping during the late 1700’s was sporadic, we may never know which dogs went into the Bedlington breed.